carol975/carol975.github.io/_posts/2024-01-01-into-the-everglades.markdown

 Oh welp, at this point I had given up on being an elegant tourist.
 I made up my mind to continue the pilgrimage, to wherever Max was leading us.

 The surface of the river was covered with sawgrass and shrubs of dwarf trees, so tightly packed that when looked from afar it appeared as if the area was unpruned grassfield rather than river.
-But when you go into the field you would see the grayish water flowing slowly through the vegetation.
-The riverbed was composed of limestones with a foot of mud covering on top.
+But when you step into the field you would see the grayish water flowing slowly through the vegetation.
+You could feel the hard riverbed composed of limestones with a foot of mud covering on top.

 The way one should slog through a slough is like this: you hold your hiking pole or wooden stick tightly with both of your hands and stab the end of the pole into the riverbed roughly half a meter in front of you.
 The pole should go deep enough to touch the bottom of the riverbed.
 In this case you should feel the pole hitting the solid limestone under the mud.
-Without letting go of the poles from your hands, walk slowly toward the place the end of the pole is stabbed.
+Without letting go of the poles from your hands, walk slowly toward where the end of your pole is stabbed.
 Pull the pole out and repeat the procedure.
 The only thing to remember is to move the pole first then walk, otherwise it’s very easy to lose balance.

 As we slogged further we started seeing these yellow-greenish tubular sponges floating in the water.